Chippewa River (Wisconsin): Logging in the wilderness

 Of the forests in Wisconsin in the 1800s, the Chippewa River system held more pine timber than even the Wisconsin River.
 It is estimated that the Chippewa system drained 34% of Wisconsin's pineries, as compared to 21% for the Wisconsin, 14% for the St. Croix, and 7% for the Black.
 Before logging, the Chippewa Valley probably held about 46,000,000,000 board feet of lumber.
 Frederick Weyerhaeuser described it as "a logger's paradise, a very large part of its area being heavily forested with the finest quality of white pine timber, while rivers, streams, and lakes offered an excellent network of transportation facilities."
-If the whole Chippewa watershed is thought of as a factory, the rivers were the conveyor belt - an unruly, fickle one at times.
+If the whole Chippewa watershed is thought of as a factory, the rivers were the conveyor belts - but unruly, fickle ones at times.

 The first sawmill in the Chippewa watershed was probably functioning at what would become Menomonie around 1831.
 By 1840, Jean Brunet and associates were sawing wood at Chippewa Falls.
 Eau Claire's first sawmill was built in 1846.
-Floods destroyed all these early mills, but the lumbermen rebuilt them.
-A great supply of timber lay upstream and a great demand for lumber lay downstream at growing cities like St. Louis and at farms on the treeless prairie which needed frame houses and barns.
-That combination hinted at huge profits to industrious men.
-In 1848, when Wisconsin became a state, the infant Chippewa County was drawn to follow the Chippewa River's watershed almost to upper Michigan - evidence of the river's commercial importance at that time.
+Floods destroyed all these early mills, but the lumbermen rebuilt.
+A great supply of timber lay upstream and a great demand for lumber lay downstream - frame houses and barns were needed at growing cities like St. Louis and at farms on the treeless prairies of Nebraska and beyond.
+That combination attracted industrious men with the promise of huge profits.
+In 1848, when Wisconsin became a state, the infant Chippewa County's boundaries followed the Chippewa River's watershed almost to upper Michigan - evidence of the river's commercial importance at that time.